Paintball to Ping-Pong: Indoor Activities Beyond the Indoor Waterpark

 Plan on hibernating until spring?
 Nonsense.
 Subzero temps and nasty windchills need not turn us into couch potatoes because we fear frostbite.
 People, you have excellent outlets for staying active indoors – and they go beyond the thick wave of waterparks in Wisconsin Dells.

-Actress Susan Sarandon is behind the ping and pong of the continent’s four Spin entertainment outlets, which offer exercise, meals and cocktails.
+Is table tennis your sport?
+Then head to this action packed entertainment outlet, which offers exercise, meals and cocktails.
 Although open to families, the vibe is a better fit for adults who seek a place to both burn calories and relax.
-Sign up for a ping-pong lesson, rent a table by the hour, join a ping-pong league or book a room (with a private bar and playing table).
-Spin’s 17 table tennis courts are in use day and night: during lunch breaks, after work to unwind and into the wee hours of nightclubbing.
+Reserva a table by the hour, check out the Pro shop, join a ping-pong league or book a room (with a private bar and playing table).
+Evolution's 13 table tennis courts are in use day and night: during lunch breaks, after work to unwind and into the wee hours of nightclubbing.

 No experience is necessary to confront two climbing walls, each 30 feet high, through Stout Adventures at the University of Wisconsin-Stout.
 Eleven ropes and at least 40 routes head skyward.
 These courses are designed to appeal to all skill levels of rappelling.
 Day passes to annual memberships are available.
 Sign up for a “try climbing” class, an introduction to the climbing that includes an explanation of the sport, equipment rental, and assistance during four climbs.